 The story is told by Andrew’s wife, Vicky, and Andrew himself.
 Upon completing a solo kayak traverse of the the Tasman sea between Australia and New Zealand, Andrew planned to write a book.
 In advance of his voyage, he wrote some passages for the book, including the touching ending where he was reunited with his wife and young son on the shores of New Zealand after a month alone in a kayak at sea.
-Like the climber Alex Honnold and most other people who have stretched the boundaries of what is humanly possibly, Andrew was fastidious in his research and preparation, almost obsessive about his mission.
-He talked to knowledgeable people, read volumes, and became a minor expert in everything he’d need to know to be successful in his mission.
+Like the climber Alex Honnold and most other people who have stretched the boundaries of what is possible, Andrew was fastidious in his research and preparation, almost obsessive about his mission.
+He talked to knowledgeable people, read volumes, and became a minor expert in everything he’d need to know to be successful in his challenge.
 Andrew wrote about how vital it was to make it back safely and be reunited with his family.
-He regularly promised himself that this would be the last of his extreme missions, bargaining for his safe return.
+He regularly promised himself that this would be the last of his most extreme adventures, bargaining for his safe return.
 He demonstrated rational and cautious decision-making and even turned back after his first attempt when he encountered a problem.
 He wasn’t crazy – he was unshakeably and thoroughly driven, as responsible as he could be given this undertaking.

 In the book, Andrew admits that others might reasonably consider him selfish and Vicky spends a lot of time attempting to explain, even defend, Andrew’s seemingly irresponsible action to take a trip that ultimately cost him his life.
 This adventure story has a very sad ending, which raises questions about the worthiness of the goal.
 However, context is everything.
 Would we feel differently had Andrew’s voyage had been a success?
 Or would we think him cowardly if he'd turned his back on his dream and stuck to the 9 to 5 job?